Compizfox/Backlog/README.md

 ![](http://srv.tuxplace.nl/hosted/backlog_screenshots/Screenshot_7.png)

 ### Development status
 As you might have guessed, Backlog is heavily in development.
-There is no stable/ready for use release yet.
 You should regard it as WIP/alpha.
+Even in the releases, there are undoubtedly bugs I missed.
+If you encounter a bug, please report it using the [issues page on Github](https://github.com/Compizfox/Backlog/issues)

 This project wasn't originally intended for public distribution, but rather as an (small) school project.
 Hence the lack comments in the code and so on.